n1nj4sec/pupy/README.md

 - [ ] split the README into the wiki
 - [ ] The backdoor factory?
 - [ ] Impacket?
+- [ ] add auto-completion to the pyshell module
 - [X] support for https & socks proxy
 - [ ] HTTP transport
 - [ ] UDP transport